Chapter 6 : Confusing Clues

-"'till you break up with Rose.
-How much longer until we can be together?"
+"Until you break up with Rose.
+How much longer until we can be together without it being like this?"
 I asked, climbing off of him and sitting next to him.
 I went for his hand subconsciously, but he pulled away.

 "I need time, Hannah, I've told you that," he said, furrowing his eyebrows in frustration.
 "Do you really want to hurt Rose?"

 "Of course I don't.
 Why would you even ask that?"
 I said, re-adjusting so I was facing him.

 "If I dumped Rose, and dated you the next day, what would she think?" he asked.

 "She may think we we've been meeting up in the Astronomy Tower behind her back since the first day of school and snogging?
 Just a guess, though," I suggested, the sarcasm radiate off me.
 I couldn't help it, hex me.
 I started to chuckle, but Scorpius must not have caught it was a joke.
 "I'm kidding.
 I get it," I mumbled, fidgeting with my thumbs.
 "D'you want to meet here Monday night?"
 I asked after a few seconds, seeing as how the night seemed to be drawing to an end.